Nevenall/Shift-X/src/System/00 Quickstart.md

 the 1 to 4 scale translates pretty well though I think the shift-x scale might got a ways beyond 4.
 Maybe we can talk about what the scale for various powers might be.

 Recovering Shutdown powers: Wait for a transition scene, may or may not cost.
 Take an appropriate action to recover during an action sequence.
-Might be able to recover if you crit on an action. -->
+Might be able to recover if you crit on an action. back to a particular question...do powers add to, or replace the default effect of actions/resists?
+I should try it both ways.
+-->

 Heroes have powers and the powers heroes have are part of a narrative construct called a powerset.